5 (Awesome) Reasons to Include Okinawa in Your Trip to Japan - Japanspecialist

 Those islands are only a small portion of the places you can explore in Okinawa: Iriomote, Ie, Kerama, or Kume... don’t get us started on this list!
 Picking would be a really difficult task and we recommend you seek advice from our team to make this island-hopping trip the best of your life.

-3. A Strong and Unique Cultural Heritage
+4. The Strong and Unique Cultural Heritage of Okinawa

 You will notice it right away when setting foot on Okinawa: this place is different.
 It was once an independent country and you can still feel it when visiting the islands.
 Its remote location, as well as its long history, created a unique and surprisingly different way of life.